Nursing Schools in Florida - 2020 Rankings

 “U.S. News and World Report consistently ranks the College of Nursing at University of Central Florida among the top 25 nurse training programs for veterans in the nation.
 The college is also home to a unique healthcare simulation graduate program that’s actively recruiting the RNs who will become tomorrow’s healthcare simulation educators and experts.
 Instruction currently takes place at the University Tower building in Central Florida Research Park just beyond the boundaries of the University’s Orlando campus, but by the end of this decade, the college hopes to be moving into a new building at the Lake Nona Health Sciences Campus where students and teachers will be able to partner more closely with the university’s College of Medicine.

-This nursing school in Florida is a prominent nursing research center that’s particularly well known for its fieldwork in improving patient outcomes and reducing disparities among aging and vulnerable populations.
+One of the prominent nursing schools in Florida, UCF College of Nursing is particularly known for its research and fieldwork in improving patient outcomes and reducing disparities among the aging and vulnerable populations.
 Clinical rotations take place at teaching hospitals, acute care hospitals, community clinics and other health care providers throughout the central Florida area.

 Students enrolled in the college can apply for eight merit-based nursing scholarships